401-advanced-javascript-davetrost/tour-manager/README.md

 ## Geolocation Data and Weather Information

 When adding a stop, the API takes an address search, and looks up additional information using Google's geolocation API and the DarkSkies Weather API.
 This information is inserted into any stop that is created.

+## Jest Mocks

+On GitHub, Travis will fail any tests that get data from API's based on an API key.
+Jest Mocks are used to circumvent this issue.